cloudnativelabs/kube-shell/README.md

+**NOTE: WILL UPDATE THE STATUS WHEN ITS IN USABLE STATE.
+RIGHT NOW ITS IN FLUX**

 # kube-shell

-WIP Kubernetes shell: An integrated shell for working with the Kubernetes CLI
+Kubernetes shell: An integrated shell for working with the Kubernetes CLI

 ![](http://i.imgur.com/bAWZt4c.gif)